evanwill/_drafts/_notes/burn-iso.md

 Now you can go play with your Raspberry Pi or try out a new Linux distro!

-See [Boot a Live USB](https://evanwill.github.io/_drafts/notes/linux-boot-usb.html) for tips about how to get the USB to boot on your computer.
+Next, see [Boot a Live USB](https://evanwill.github.io/_drafts/notes/linux-boot-usb.html) for tips about how to get the USB to boot on your computer.